 Introduction to mathematical concepts to improve basic skills in computation, algebra, graphing, and quantitative applications.
 This course prepares students for other mathematics courses and courses involving quantitative reasoning.
-Topics include logical fallacies, units of measure and currency, simple and compounding interest, and statistical reasoning.
+Topics include linear modeling, units of measure and currency, statistical reasoning, and probability.

-A.F.
-Bryntesson, N. Simonetti
+A. F. Bryntesson, N. Simonetti